Zbigniew Raszewski

-Zbigniew Raszewski (5 April 1925, Poznań – 1992) was a Polish writer and theatre historian.
+Zbigniew Raszewski (5 April 1925, Poznań – 7 August 1992) was a Polish writer and theatre historian.
+The Zbigniew Raszewski Theatre Institute was named in his honor.

-Life

 Shortly after his birth, his family moved to Bydgoszcz, where he spent his childhood and youth.
 He wrote one of the best books on the town, and more broadly on Polish–German relations there, in the form of Pamiętnik gapia.
 Bydgoszcz, jaką pamiętam z lat 1930–1945 Wyd.
 Pomorze Bydgoszcz., a compendium of memoirs.

 From 1945 to 1949, he studied Polish at the University of Poznań (now Adam Mickiewicz University in Poznań, later becoming an assistant at the university.

-He moved to Warsaw and was involved with the Institute of Contemporary Art at the Polish Academy of Sciences, as well as becoming a professor at the Warsaw Theater School in Zelwerowicza.
+In 1953 he moved to Warsaw and was involved with the Institute of Art at the Polish Academy of Sciences, as well as becoming a professor at the Zelwerowicz Warsaw Theater School (now Aleksander Zelwerowicz National Academy of Dramatic Art).